 Movies (for Recreation-Type Activities)

-Watch The Parent Trap on Netflix, Hulu, Flik, Amazon or on DVD…
+Watch Back of the Net on Netflix, Hulu, Flik, Amazon or on DVD…

 DVDs are checked out on a first-come, first-serve basis.
 Many of the DVD's are listed below.
 If you are interested, talk to your advocate or call: